acntech-archive/acntech-opentracing-demo/README.md

 $ mvn spring-boot:run
 ```

-3. Open http://localhost:8080/hello in a browser to trigger the requests
+3. Open http://localhost:8080/hello in a browser and trigger a request
 4. Go to http://localhost:16686 and search for traces on the 'service-a' application.

 ## Project Structure